Lonimokio/ImCon/README.md

 # ImCon (WIP)

-ImCon (Short for image converter) is a useful tool originally designed to take image location from a database, sort them and convert to webp.
-This is intended to help websites that use databases to store images.
-With this you can make websites ligther fast and easily.
+ImCon (short for image converter) is a useful tool originally designed to take image location from a database, sort them, and convert them to webp format.
+This tool is intended to help websites that use databases to store images by making the websites lighter, faster, and easier to use.

 ## Features